LucasWaelti/kalibr-wiki/Calibration-targets.md

 ```

 ##Problems with the target extraction?
-The *--show-extraction* argument can be used on both calibrators to show details of the calibration target extraction and might help to debug problems with calibration target extraction.
+The *--show-extraction* argument can be used on both calibrators to visualize the calibration target extraction process and might help to debug problems with calibration target configuration and extraction.

 ##Tips/Problems
 * Make sure the printed target is as flat as possible.
 Best is to glue it to a rigid plate such as aluminum or acrylic glass.